raspibolt/raspibolt/raspibolt_60_bonus.md

 *Difficulty: medium*

 Route all your Bitcoin traffic over the Tor network to stay anonymous and avoid leaking private information like your public IP address.
+Only for older configurations, the latest RaspiBolt v2 has this already enabled by default.

 [![Tor](images/69_tor.png)](raspibolt_69_tor.md)

 ## [Electrum Personal Server](raspibolt_64_electrum.md)

-*Difficulty: intermediate*
+*Difficulty: medium*

 The RaspiBolt is the perfect trustless Bitcoin backend for your regular on-chain transactions.
 Together with the Electrum wallet, it works even with your Ledger or Trezor hardware wallet.
+Mostly for older configurations, the latest RaspiBolt v2 already has a full Electrum server included by default.

 [![Electrum](images/60_eps_electrumwallet.png)](raspibolt_64_electrum.md)